ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/iOS/index.md

 You may now run the application and if you have provided correct configuration, you will see a similar screen to the image below at startup.

+**IMPORTANT:** If your project is in Objective-C, you will get a run time fatal error:
+`dyld: Library not loaded: @rpath/libswiftContacts.dylib Referenced from: */Frameworks/PresenceSDK.framework/PresenceSDK
+  Reason: image not found`.
+To fix this error, in your project build settings, set `YES` for `Always Embed Swift Standard Libraries` under `Build Options`.

 **NOTE:** Further setup required.
 You still need to configure your application to handle PresenceSDK events.

 ![PresenceSDK iOS Step 1 result](/assets/img/products-and-docs/PresenceSDK-iOS-Step-1B.png)